ChristopherBrum/rb130/study_guide.md

 - When can you pass a block to a method
 - &:symbol
 - Arity of blocks and methods
+  - Lambdas are types of Proc's.
+Technically they are both Proc objects.
+An implicit block is a grouping of code, a type of closure, it is not an Object.
+  - Lambdas enforce the number of arguments passed to them.
+Implicit blocks and Procs do not enforce the number of arguments passed in.

 ## Testing With Minitest